lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 Finally, you’ve not tried to articulate the queer theory piece here.
 I think you should, perhaps by thinking with something like this… https://dh2017.adho.org/abstracts/406/406.pdf.
 What would be the special character of a non-extractive/anti-oppressive/less neo-lib or conservative or colonial  DH approach to the ‘canon of 1790s’ literature.

+### Shakey popularity paper to read ###

+review terms/concepts like ‘popularity’ or indeed, canon, or ‘marginalization’ - all of which have their own literatures, outside of DH, but also sometimes in or adjacent it (see e.g. the arguments of Lesser, Farmer, Blayney about Shx’s popularity as measured by edition output and print runs - which used some very basic data tools

+### queer DH ###

+… https://dh2017.adho.org/abstracts/406/406.pdf.
+What would be the special character of a non-extractive/anti-oppressive/less neo-lib or conservative or colonial  DH approach to the ‘canon of 1790s’ literature.